About the Artist

 To state a beauty of whatever kind is to continue an action that has always been and will never cease as long as we hold the capacity to marvel, to be transported into that beauty which transcends the ordinary and gifts us with a glimpse of the divine.

-I continue to marvel at how beauty happens as I work from the inspiration I receive from the Miracles and Scripture.
-For me art is an act of salvation.
+I continue to marvel at how beauty happens as I work from the inspiration I receive from Miracles and Scripture.
+For me, art is an act of salvation.

 To contact me: